LM Studio alternatives

 Looking for a LM Studio alternative?

-LM Studio is a specialized local-LLM runtime — no media generation, no agents or RAG workflows, and it's proprietary.
-If that's what has you looking, here are the alternatives worth weighing — and why teams pick NodeTool, the open source, BYOK canvas for image, video, audio, and text.
+LM Studio is a specialized local-language model runtime — no media generation, no agents or document search workflows, and it's proprietary.
+If that is what brought you here, these are the alternatives worth weighing, and why teams pick NodeTool: an open-source canvas for image, video, audio, and text that runs on your own keys.

 • NodeToolRecommended

-Open source, BYOK canvas for image, video, audio, and text — the local llm runtime alternative you can self-host.
+An open-source canvas for image, video, audio, and text that runs on your own keys — the local language model runtime alternative you can host yourself.

 • Open source local chat app